 Because the earth needs a good lawyer

 When we say we’ll sue, it’s not a threat.
-It’s a promise — a promise that until we achieve a better future for all, our pursuit for justice will never rest.
+It’s a promise — a promise that until we achieve a better future for all, we’ll never stop our pursuit of justice.

-We will win this fight — for the wild spaces we love, the air we breathe, the water we drink, and the future of life itself.
+We will win this fight — for the wild spaces we love, the air we breathe, the water we drink, and our future on Earth.

 Because the earth needs a good lawyer

 When we say we’ll sue, it’s not a threat.
-It’s a promise — a promise that until we achieve a better future for all, our pursuit for justice will never rest.
-We will win this fight — for the wild spaces we love, the air we breathe, the water we drink, and the future of life itself.
+It’s a promise — a promise that until we achieve a better future for all, we’ll never stop our pursuit of justice.
+We will win this fight — for the wild spaces we love, the air we breathe, the water we drink, and our future on Earth.

 Behind nearly every major environmental win, you’ll find Earthjustice.